An easy to make wrist corsage is gorgeous with little time and effort when you use products by Oasis.

 Do not mistakenly use hot or cool melt glue.
 They may hurt the flowers and break apart under cool, refrigerated conditions.

-Wristlets come in a lot of different styles, from simple elastic to elaborate rhinestones or pearls.
-The newer designs have a flexible silicone tab attached to the bracelet and the flowers can be glued directly to this backer.
+Wristlets come in many different styles, from simple elastic to elaborate rhinestones or pearls.
+The newer designs have a flexible silicone tab attached to the bracelet and the flowers can be glued directly to the silicone square.

 If you are using a simple elastic bracelet, you can bend the prongs directly down over the greenery and begin gluing on top of this back.